| A

 the gratitude has been expressed in person at the time of receiving

 the gift, the Chinese feel another written formality is redundant.
+Top of Page dining in the home An invitation to dine in a Chinese home is a

 great honor.
 It’s the ultimate compliment to a friendship,